flyingeek/scrapy-ogimet/README.md

 scrapy crawl oscar -L INFO
 ```

+Since the interactive map runs on github pages from the docs folder,
-Data are extracted in the data subfolder as csv, json and geojson
+data are extracted in the docs/data subfolder as csv, json and geojson